Scared Of A Committed Relationship? 10 Signs You Are Afraid Of Commitment

 You might not realize that these are indicators of ‘Why do people have commitment issues?’.
 If you often doubt your partner, their attraction to you, or their loyalty, these are reflections of your inner fears and not necessarily your partner’s behaviors!

 Your fear of rejection is likely the culprit here.
-That fear can cause you to stay disconnected from your partner, constantly worrying about the state of your relationship, and unable to remain present.
+That fear can make you scared of a committed relationship and can cause you to stay disconnected from your partner, constantly worrying about the state of your relationship, and unable to remain present.

 *Tip: Practice rejection!
-This may sound crazy, but things typically scare us until we’ve experienced them and realize they aren’t that bad.
+This may sound crazy, but things typically scare us until we’ve experienced them and realized they aren’t that bad.

 9. You catastrophize the future and create self-fulfilling prophecies